 Answer: Depression is a widespread condition, affecting millions of people, Christians and non-Christians alike.
 Those suffering from depression can experience intense feelings of sadness, anger, hopelessness, fatigue, and a variety of other symptoms.
 They may begin to feel useless and even suicidal, losing interest in things and people that they once enjoyed.
 Depression is often triggered by life circumstances, such as a loss of job, death of a loved one, divorce, or psychological problems such as abuse or low self-esteem.

 The Bible tells us to be filled with joy and praise (Philippians 4:4; Romans 15:11), so God apparently intends for us all to live joyful lives.
-This is not easy for someone suffering from situational depression, but it can be remedied through God's gifts of prayer, Bible study and application, support groups, fellowship among believers, confession, forgiveness, and counseling.
+This is not easy for someone suffering from situational depression, but it can be remedied through God's gifts of prayer, Bible study and application, Scripture memorization, support groups, fellowship among believers, confession, forgiveness, intentional gratitude, and counseling.
+Things like exercise, time outdoors, good sleep habits, and healthy nutrition are also very important in battling against feelings of depression.
+Too, serving others can help us turn our attention to Christ and the good things God is doing in the world.
 We must make the conscious effort to not be absorbed in ourselves, but to turn our efforts outward.
 Feelings of depression can often be solved when those suffering with depression move the focus from themselves to Christ and others.

 Clinical depression is a physical condition that must be diagnosed by a physician.
 It may not be caused by unfortunate life circumstances, nor can the symptoms be alleviated by one's own will.
 Contrary to what some in the Christian community believe, clinical depression is not always caused by sin.
 Depression can sometimes be caused by a physical disorder that needs to be treated with medication and/or counseling.
 Of course, God is able to cure any disease or disorder.
 However, in some cases, seeing a doctor for depression is no different than seeing a doctor for an injury.